Structures & Forces

 An imaginary point in any structure where the downward force of gravity acts.

-Location of the Centre of Gravity will determine the stability of a structure
+Location of the centre of gravity will determine the stability of a structure

 CRANES HAVE A COUNTER WEIGHT ON THEIR BACKSIDE TO BALANCE THE FORCES OF GRAVITY